Code-Institute-Submissions/SleepyMan93-User-Centric-Frontend-Milestone-Project/README.md

     - CSS is deployed to style and personalise the structured content made with HTML.
 - [Bootstrap](https://getbootstrap.com/)
     - Bootstrap is used to create the building blocks for a user friendly, mobile-first design.
 It incorporates JavaScript, CSS and HTML functions.

+# Navbar
+- Used navbar-custom to manipulate the background colour.
+Same principle was applied to the toggler-icon, using the custom class allowed me to change the colour and size to fit the site.
+- Removed bootstraps navbar-toggler with a font awesome image.
+Allowed me to float the icon and toggle left side of the navbar.
+I used display:block on the navbar to use all the width available.
+- The nav-link inherits a defined color from Bootstrap.
+This color can't be overwritten with standard CSS so i used the !important class to force the color override to white.

+# carousel
+- Removing my carousel CSS actually corrected my scaling issue.
+Now when display port is resized the images reduce maintaing their original aspect ratio.
+Fixing the width to 100 instead of img-fluid helps correct aspect width ratio,